MichelleMair/medilabo/MedilaboSolutions/ms-backend-patient/README.md

 ## Insert initial data into MongoDB database
 To insert the initial data into the MongoDB database:
 For **patients** collection:
- - enable the 'DataLoader' class located in the package 'com.medilabo.MedilaboSolutions.config'
+ - enable the **DataLoader.java** class located in the package `com.medilabo.msbackendpatient.config`
  - uncomment the 'loadData' method
  - restart the application